mpg-age-bioinformatics/htseq-tools/README.md

 [in R] ```biocLite('cummeRbund', ask=FALSE)```

-to perform a minimal quality control analysis on cuffdiff outputs. cummeRbund output folder needs to be created before using this script.
+to perform a minimal quality control analysis on cuffdiff outputs. <br />
+cummeRbund output folder needs to be created before using this script. <br />
 Not all plot allways perform with every dataset - you might therefore need to <br />
 comment out some plots.